jabranr/jabranr.github.io-legacy/README.md

 # Run locally

 You can run this site locally.
-You need to have [Jekyll](http://jekyllrb.com), [Node](http://nodejs.org), [Sass](http://sass-lang-org) and [Bower](http://bower.io) installed.
+You need to have [Jekyll](http://jekyllrb.com), [NodeJS](http://nodejs.org) and [Sass](http://sass-lang-org) installed.
 Follow these steps to run this site locally.

-- Clone this repo (gh-pages branch)
+- Clone this repo (master branch)
 - `cd path/to/repo`
-- `bower install` to install dependencies
+- `npm install` to install dependencies
 - `jekyll serve` and visit site at http://127.0.0.1:4000
 - Note: If you have `bundler` installed then use `bundle exec jekyll serve` instead.

 # License

 All contents including code samples are licensed under the MIT License unless stated otherwise.

 &copy; Jabran Rafique